-- Regular class attendance is essential to proper academic progress and is expected.
-Satisfactory attendance is considered a vital part of each trainee's performance.
+- Regular class attendance is essential to proper academic progress and is expected and a vital part of each trainee's performance.
 Absences could result in a lowered achievement rating and an undesirable record.
-Absences in excess of 3 days within the 17week training program may cause the trainee to be dismissed from the program.
-Such determinations will be made on an individual, case-by-case basis. - Tardiness shall be defined as being late seven minutes or more to class, returning from breaks or leaving class early.
+Absences in excess of three days within the training program may cause the trainee to be dismissed from the program.
+Such determinations will be made on a case-bycase basis. - Tardiness shall be defined as being late seven minutes returning late from breaks or leaving early.
 Two tardy episodes are equivalent to one absence.
 If a trainee is more than 30 minutes late, it is considered an absence. - In an emergency, which causes a trainee to be absent, it's the trainee's responsibility to make arrangements with the instructor to complete missed work.
-The instructor will then decide, based on policy, if the trainee should be permitted to make up missed work or, in the case of excessive absences, be referred to the D-H WRI Leadership for further action. - If a trainee is absent for any reason, he/she must call the instructor to report the absence prior to the class start.
+The instructor will then decide, based on policy, if the trainee should be permitted to make up missed work or, in the case of excessive absences, be referred to the WRI Leadership for further action which may include dismissal. - If a trainee is absent for any reason, they must call the instructor to report the absence prior to the class start.
 Failure to call in on a class/practicum day will result in an unexcused absence.